fizban99/yafspiano/README.md

 The python script might actually work on any linux box, but it has not been tested.

 Besides the TV Box, you also need a USB soundcard (preferably with 4 buttons: mute mic, mute volume, volume up and volume down).
 The buttons allow changing the instrument and the bank.
 You can use a USB Soundcard without buttons, but you will just be able to play one instrument.
-Obviously, you should also have a USB Midi keyboard or to connect to the box.
+Obviously, you should also have a USB Midi keyboard to connect to the box.
 The idea of the project is to be headless (without monitor), so you just switch on the box, wait a few seconds to boot, and start playing without the need of a keyboard, mouse or monitor.

 Ir you need more advanced functionality you can try the [HeadlessPi](https://github.com/albedozero/fluidpatcher) from the author of the [SquishBox](https://geekfunklabs.com/products/squishbox/)